NoelFB/blah/README.md

 ## blah
-a small C++ game framework for 2D games. goal is to be simple and use as few dependencies as possible, to maintain easy building and portability.
+A small C++ game framework for 2D games.
+Goal is to be simple and use as few dependencies as possible, to maintain easy building and portability.

-this will likely see breaking changes.
+**☆ This will likely see breaking changes!
+Use at your own risk! ☆**

 #### building
  - Requires C++17 and CMake